Types of Financial Aid Available

 Veterans Administration Benefits

-Saint Joseph's College's programs are approved by the Maine State Approving Agency for Veterans Education Programs for benefits (GI Bill) from the U.S. Department of Veterans Affairs.
+Saint Joseph's College's programs are approved by the Maine State Approving Agency for Veterans Education Programs for benefits (GI Bill®) from the U.S. Department of Veterans Affairs.
 Students who request veterans educational assistance are required to have all previous post-secondary experience evaluated for possible transfer credit.
-For more information, please contact the Graduate & Professional Studies Office at 800-752-4723.
+For more information, please contact Saint Joseph's College Online at 800-752-4723.

 More information on federal programs